rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 I want to call the new layer `GameScene`, but that name is already taken.
 The current game scene is really the gameplay scene, so we rename it to that.
-Then we create the new `GameScene` which just forwards its calls to the gameplay
+Then we create the new game scene which just forwards its calls to the gameplay
 scene:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="k">class</span> <span class="nc">GameScene</span><span class="p">:</span>